LaurenzV/krilla/crates/krilla/src/configure/PDF_A2.md

 6.2.11.3.3: krilla always writes the `WMode` entry for cmaps and never references any other ones. 🟢

 6.2.11.4.1:
-- krilla always embeds the used fonts.
-6.2.11.4.2:
+- krilla embeds all fonts that are used. 🟢
-- krilla does not verify the "legality" of the embedded font. 🟣
+- krilla checks the OpenType fsType field to ensure that fonts are legally embeddable. 🟢

 6.2.11.4.2:
 - krilla never writes the `CharSet` attribute. 🔵